swimming-in-cs/DBMS_final_project/README.md

-This is our Introduction to Database System final project
+This is our Intro. to Database System final project